 - Pour 1/3 cheesecake batter over the baked crust. drizzle 3 tablespoons blueberry sauce over the batter.
 Use a skewer or knife to gently swirl the sauce into the batter.
 Pour half of the remaining cheesecake over the swirled blueberry sauce, repeat the swirling with 3 tablespoons blueberry sauce.
 Add remaining cheesecake batter and finish by swirling 3 tablespoons blueberry sauce on top.

 - Bake cheesecake on a cookie sheet in the center of the oven for about 75-90 minutes (the timing will greatly depend on the temperature of the ingredients).
-Place a second sheet on a lower rack and fill with boiling water. (see my Instagram video to see this in action).
+Place a second sheet on a lower rack and fill with boiling water.
 The cheesecake will soufflé as it bakes, which is normal for this style baking.
 Once the top of the cake is set, remove from the oven and gently run a knife blade around the edge of the pan.
 Allow to cool to room temperature before refrigerating.

 - Chill for several hours or overnight.
 Run a hot knife blade around the outer edge of the cake, then remove the sides of the springform pan.
 Lay a piece of plastic over the top and invert the cake to remove the bottom of the pan and parchment paper.
 Invert the cake onto the serving plate.

 - Top with whipped cream and berries before serving.
-See my Instagram video for decorating tips, I used a Leaf Decorating Tip to make the ruffles.
+I used a Leaf Decorating Tip to make the ruffles.
 Serve with remaining blueberry sauce.